SleeplessByte/media-types-ruby/README.md

 ### Overview & Rationale

-If the MediaTypes you create enforce a specification you _do not expect them to_ it will cause problems that will be very difficult to fix, as other code which utilises
+If the MediaTypes you create enforce a specification you _do not expect them to_ it will cause problems that will be very difficult to fix, as other code which utilises your MediaType would break when you change the specification.

 The faulty MediaType definition will start to depend on it.
 For example,Consider what would happen if you release a MediaType which defines an attribute `foo` to be a `string`, and run a server which enforces such a specification.
 Later, you realise you _actually_ wanted `foo` to be `Numeric`, What can you do?

 Well, during this time, your users started to write code which conformed to the specification outlined by the faulty MediaType.
-So, it's going to be extreamly difficult to revert your mistake.
+So, it's going to be extremely difficult to revert your mistake.

 For this reason,it is vital that when using this library, your MediaTypes enforce the _correct_ specification, as the rules they enforce will significantly impact code elsewhere in your codebase.
 To this end, we provide you with a few avenues to check whether MediaTypes enforce the specifications you actually intend by checking examples of JSON you expect to be compliant/non-compliant with the specifications you design.
 These are as follows: